virtual-labs/exp-design-pressure-sensor-coep/experiment/experiment-name.md

-## Design of Pressure Sensor and its applications
+## Design of pressure sensor and its applications